-Rooms at InterContinental Dubai Marina and Festival City are large with a comfy king bed with good pillows, The bathrooms have a bathtub and walk-in shower, two sinks and a separate room with toilet and bidet.
-Book a Club Room or Club Suite and you get an elegant and spacious room with a Nespresso machine and access to the club lounge.
+Rooms at InterContinental Dubai Marina and Festival City are large, with a comfy king bed with good pillows.
+The bathrooms have a bathtub and walk-in shower, two sinks, and a separate room with a toilet and bidet.
+Book a Club Room or Club Suite, and you get an elegant and spacious room with a Nespresso machine and access to the club lounge.

 The InterContinental Dubai Marina has a Club InterContinental executive lounge which is one of our favourite brands of club lounge.
 Just take a look at our review of the Club InterContinental in London!

 At the InterContinental Festival City, the club lounge is nothing short of excellent and is located on the 26th floor, split into five large sections with seating for about 20-25 people in each.
-The Club offers breakfast is 6.30-11.00, afternoon tea is from 3.00pm-5.00pm and cocktail hour with free drinks is from 6.00pm-9.00pm daily.
-In addition to this, there is a paid bar available from 9.00pm until the Club closes at 1.00am.
+The Club offers the following food services:

-The lounge staff at both InterContinentals are friendly, polite, very professional and recognize regular guests us as “usual guests”.
-The lounge at the InterContinental Festival City has a similar in look to the club lounge of the JW Marriott Marquis Dubai and takes up all the crescent side of the 26th floor.
+The lounge staff at both InterContinentals are friendly, polite, very professional, and recognize regular guests as “usual guests”.
+The lounge at the InterContinental Festival City has a similar look to the JW Marriott Marquis Dubai club lounge and takes up all the crescent side of the 26th floor.
 Food offerings are great in the morning and evening.

-Breakfast offers a selection of cold cuts, cheese, lots of fresh bread and croissants and eggs cooked freshly so you can order omelettes, Eggs Benedict, scrambled egg etc For drinks there is fresh-squeezed orange juice, delicious tea (www.tchaba.com).
+Breakfast offers a selection of cold cuts, cheese, lots of fresh bread and croissants, and eggs cooked freshly so you can order omelets, Eggs Benedict, scrambled egg, etc. For drinks, there is fresh-squeezed orange juice, delicious tea (www.tchaba.com).

 The afternoon tea is slightly disappointing.
 If you’re used to a layered tray of afternoon tea goodies along with a buffet, you will not get this here.
 You get a small basket of sandwiches and cakes.

-Cocktail hour food is limited to tasters of hot savoury food, aiming to showcase or upsell the restaurants within the hotel.
-It offers you a taste, to help you choose where to dine in the evenings.
-Complimentary free-flowing Moet is reported at the InterContinental Festival City along with other alcoholic drinks including an extensive wine offering (at both hotels).
+Cocktail hour food is limited to tasters of hot savory food, aiming to showcase or upsell the hotel’s restaurants.
+It offers you a taste to help you choose where to dine in the evenings.
+Complimentary free-flowing Moet is reported at the InterContinental Festival City along with other alcoholic drinks, including an extensive wine offering (at both hotels).

 Strangely, no dress code is enforced at either InterContinental hotel.
 Guests can turn up to the lounge in slippers and swimming trunks and are still let in.

-The pool area at InterContinental Festival City is nice with lots of palm trees and with maybe five or six separate (albeit some of them very small) pools split between the Intercontinental and Crowne Plaza sides, though guests of both hotels appear free to use either.
+The pool area at InterContinental Festival City is nice, with lots of palm trees and with maybe five or six separate (albeit some of them very small) pools split between the Intercontinental and Crowne Plaza sides.
+However, guests of both hotels appear free to use either.

-The pool at the InterContinental Dubai Marina is not nearly as nice as the pool area at Festival City.
+The InterContinental Dubai Marina pool is not nearly as nice as the pool area at Festival City.
 Instead, you have one triangular urban pool surrounded by skyscrapers.
 In fact, depending on when you visit, the skyscrapers can block much, if not all, of the sun from around the pool.
 This can be a relief on hot days but a pain on colder days.